alexusa404-creator/Clipgenius/README.md

 pip install -e .
 ```

-### Install from Package Through pip
+### Install from Package through pip

-Once published to PyPI, you'll be able to install directly:
+you can able to install directly using this command in your terminal:

 ```bash
 pip install clipgenius